commercetools/ui-kit/materials/internals/TOKENS.md

 ### Aspect: State

-States are not exlcusive.
+States are not exclusive.
 An element can be in multiple states at the same time.

 We identified the following states: